 - Attend daily meetings.
 ITAA offers a variety of different meeting types and times, and we are encouraged to try attending six meetings in a short time frame to help decide whether this program may be helpful to us.
 Going to a meeting every day gives us a tremendous support system for navigating the unforeseeable twists and turns that are an inevitable part of the recovery process, and as we listen to the stories of others, we come to understand ourselves and our own experiences more fully.

 - Abstain.
 Because technology is a part of our everyday lives, sobriety in ITAA is a process of discovery that looks different for each of us.
 As part of this process, we identify and abstain from the specific behaviors which trigger our addiction.
 We use the term bottom lines to describe the compulsive behaviors that once we start we can’t stop, and once we stop we can’t stay stopped.
 Middle lines are the triggering behaviors and situations that feed our urge to act out.
 And top lines are activities that are positive for us, enhance our self esteem, and help us maintain sobriety while meeting our needs in healthy, functional ways.
-We may also find it helpful to practice using internet and technology only as necessary, for example, for work, education, finances, health, recovery, or sober connection with loved ones.
+We have also found it beneficial to establish a positive vision for our internet use.
+For example, we may practice using technology purposefully, minimally, or only as necessary.
 We work with other experienced members to help define what sobriety means for each of us as individuals, and we lean on meetings and phone calls to help maintain our sobriety commitments.
 Rather than using for distraction or to numb our emotions, we seek to use technology as a tool for meeting our goals, living in alignment with our values, and developing flourishing lives.

 - One day at a time.
 Recovery is a gentle process.
 Some of us have found it helpful to not worry about counting sober days in the beginning of our recovery, particularly as we are still learning what sobriety means for us.
 For other members, counting days can give us a clear measure of progress around our sobriety commitments.
 One way or the other, what’s important is that we focus on staying sober one day at a time.
 If we slip, we share honestly, let go of shame, practice acceptance and self-compassion, and look at what we might try differently moving forward.
 Every moment is a chance for a fresh start.